fizioterapia/it-shop/README.md

  - ~~implement UCP~~ (done)
  - ~~implement ACP~~ (done)
  - create better look for website
+ - refactor API (add userid to token, proper validating, restructurize routes and more).

 ## Current Goals
 I will be soon implementing new look for shop which won't be looking like 1999 search engines.